codeforpdx/dwellinglybackend/CONTRIBUTING.md

 ### Database migrations.

+Database migrations are not used for development.
+Please ignore do not use migrations during development.

 Database migrations are managed through [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html).
 After making a change to a model, a database migration is necessary.

 - The first step is to create a revision: `pipenv run alembic revision --autogenerate -m "message"`